 is also pretty special linguistically.
 Significantly, 0.8% of its residents five years old and above primarily speak Native American languages at home.
 While this may seem like a small percentage, it is higher than 96.4% of the neighborhoods in America.

-The neighbors in the neighborhood in Honor are upper-middle income, making it an above average income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 61.3% of the neighborhoods in America.
-In addition, 10.3% of the children seventeen and under living in this neighborhood are living below the federal poverty line, which is a lower rate of childhood poverty than is found in 50.0% of America's neighborhoods.
+The neighbors in the neighborhood in Honor are middle-income, making it a moderate income neighborhood.
+NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 49.5% of the neighborhoods in America.
+With 18.4% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 66.9% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.